mharen/mharen.github.io/_posts/2012/2012-12-12-the-real-reason-theyre-taking-away-your.md

 categories:
 - wireless
 - technology
-title: "The Real Reason They're Taking Away Your Unlimited Data"
+title: The Real Reason They're Taking Away Your Unlimited Data
 ---

 When the wireless companies started cutting back on their unlimited data offerings last year, I was a little confused.
 AT&T went first, then Verizon.